monken/cfn-include/README.md

 ##  Fn::Include

-The `Fn::Include` function can be located anywhere in the template and can occur multiple times.
+Place `Fn::Include` anywhere in the template and it will be replaced by the contents it is referring to.
 The function accepts an object.
 Parameters are:

-* location: The location to the file can be relative or absolute.
+* **location**: The location to the file can be relative or absolute.
 A relative location is interpreted relative to the template.
 Included files can in turn include more files, i.e. recursion is supported.
-* type (optional): either `json` or `literal`.
+* **type** (optional): either `json` or `literal`.
 Defaults to `json`. `literal` will include the file literally, i.e. transforming the context of the file into JSON using the infamous `Fn::Join` syntax.
-* context (optional): If `type` is `literal` a context object with variables can be provided.
+* **context** (optional): If `type` is `literal` a context object with variables can be provided.
 The object can contain plain values or references to parameters or resources in the CloudFormation template (e.g. `{ "Ref": "StackId" }`).
 Use Mustache like syntax in the file.

-Instead of using an object, a plain string can be provided which assumes the file is of type `json`.
+You can also use a plain string if you want the default behavior, which is simply including a JSON file.

+### Examples

 Include a file from a URL